-If you have any questions concerning the exercise of voting rights via the Internet, please address inquiries to the following point of contact.
+If you have any questions about the use of a personal computer, etc. concerning the exercise of voting rights via the Internet, please address inquiries to the following point of contact.

-Shareholder Registry Administrator: Sumitomo Mitsui Trust Bank, Limited
+Shareholder Registry Administrator: Sumitomo Mitsui Trust Bank, Limited Stock Transfer Agency Web Support

-Dedicated number: 0120-652-031 (available from 9:00 a.m. to 9:00 p.m.
-(Japan Standard Time))
+Dedicated number: 🚾 0120-652-031 (open from 9:00 a.m. to 9:00 p.m.
+(Japan Standard Time)) Please address other inquiries to the following point of contact.

-Inquiries other than about exercise of voting rights: 0120-782-031 (open from 9:00 a.m. to 5:00 p.m.
+Shareholder Registry Administrator: Sumitom of Mitsui Trust Bank, Limited Stock Transfer Agency Business Planning Dept. 0120-782-031 (open from 9:00 a.m. to 5:00 p.m.
 (Japan Standard Time) on weekdays)